-She usually collaborates with different entities of the health innovation ecosystem as a start-up mentor and evaluator (COMB, EIT Health, Ship2b, Imagine IF!, FIPSE and CIMTI, among others).
+She collaborates with different entities of the health innovation ecosystem as a start-up mentor, jury and evaluator (COMB, EIT Health, Ship2b, Imagine IF!, FIPSE and CIMTI, among others).

-Since January 2018, she works as investment analyst in Healthequity, and since 2019 at Invivo Ventures, the first fund of Invivo Capital Partners.
+Since January 2018, she worked as Investment Analyst in Healthequity, and since 2019 at Invivo Ventures, the first fund of Invivo Capital Partners.

 BSc & MSc Civil and transport Engineering (UPC) and BSc Economics (UB).

 He has worked in the financial and operations department of the technologic start-up Exoticca, collaborating in the fundraising of the company, and in n a financial boutique specialized in M&A from the Spanish industrial sector.

 Moreover, he has consulting experience in the financial, engineering and market intelligence consulting sectors.

 Since April 2019, he works as an Investment Analyst in Healthequity and Invivo Ventures, Invivo Capital Partners first fund.

 Bachelor of Science in Biomedical Sciences (UB), Master of Science in Business Management applied to the Biotechnology Sector and Pharmaceutical Industry, specialized in Project Management (BBI) and Postgraduate course in Financing (UPF Barcelona School of Management).